Jeff Bezos Calls Modern Internet Culture A ‘Confirmation Bias Machine’

 Speaking at the Wired 25 conference in San Francisco on Monday, Amazon CEO Jeff Bezos covered a wide variety of topics, from his current plans to develop a space tourism industry to his defense of Amazon’s relationship with the U.S. Department of Defense.
 Bezos also opened up about his take on the modern incarnation of the internet and social media and what he sees it evolving into in the future, as reported by Business Insider.

-“I think the Internet in its current incarnation is a confirmation bias machine,” said Bezos, levelling a harsh criticism at the medium that made him the world’s richest man.
+“I think the Internet in its current incarnation is a confirmation bias machine,” said Bezos, leveling a harsh criticism at the medium that made him the world’s richest man.

 “I worry that some of these technologies will be very useful to autocratic regimes to enforce their will.”

 While Bezos has some serious concerns about the modern state of social media, he made clear that these very issues plagued many other technologies in their infancy stages and the flaws of today shouldn’t deny the potential the medium contains.

 “Having technology that increases confirmation bias probably isn’t good.
 It is going to lead to more tribalism,” explained Bezos.

 “The book was invented and people could write really evil books and lead bad revolutions with them.
 And create fascists empires with books.
 It doesn’t mean the book is bad.
 Society develops an immune response eventually to the bad uses of new technology, but it takes time.”

 Jeff Bezos: “The internet in its current incarnation is a confirmation bias machine.
 You have a going in point of view, you go do some searches, you find confirmation of your point of view.”https://t.co/ars9vfr4gn#datadictatuur